leonardocjr/ML4DS/README.md

-# ML4DS - Machine Learning For Data Science - Exercises
+# ML4DS - Machine Learning For Data Science
 Study of Intelligent Systems in BIP with the University of La Laguna (Spain)

 ## 1. BIP information